PAHdb/pyPAHdb/README.md

 `pip install git+https://github.com/PAHdb/pyPAHdb.git`

-Note that upon first-run a pickled precomputed matrix will be downloaded from PAHdb's server.
+Note that upon first-run a precomputed matrix will need to be downloaded from PAHdb's server.
+A menu with different configurations will be presented from which a selection must be made.
+The `version`-keyword to the `Decomposer`-constructor can be used to pick a specific version directly, e.g., "3.20".
+If the version is not locally available, it will be automatically downloaded.
+To present the picker menu again, the `version`-keyword can be set to "picker".
+Upon subsequent runs and the `version`-keyword is not set, the latest locally available version is used.

 ## Supported data formats